beling/book-pl/src/ch19-04-advanced-types.md

 Writing this lengthy type in function signatures and as type annotations all over the code can be tiresome and error prone.
-Imagine having a project full of code like that in Listing 19-24.
+Imagine having a project full of code like that in listing 19-24.

 ```rust
 {{#rustdoc_include ../listings/ch19-advanced-features/listing-19-24/src/main.rs:here}}